 The Planning Enforcement team conduct regular surveys of the Area of Special Advertisement Control and will seek to take enforcement action against property owners who display boards which are not in compliance with the Code.
 The Code is also in operation, on a voluntary basis, within the Area of Housing Mix as designated by Policy H15 of the Leeds Unitary Development Plan (Review) 2006.

-Copies of the following documents can be found under the ‘Downloads’ tab at the bottom of this page:
+Copies of the following documents can be found under the ‘Documents’ tab at the bottom of this page:

 • Map of the Area of Special Advertisement Control